intel/llvm/sycl/doc/Assert.md

 };
 ```

 A distinct property set `SYCL/assert used` is added.
-In this set a single
+In this set a property
 with the name of the kernel is added whenever the kernel uses assert.
 Use of
 assert is detected through call to `__devicelib_assert_fail` function after
 linking device binary image with wrapper device library (the `libsycl-crt`